boazbk/tcs/lec_03_computation.md

 We will use several such "syntactic sugar" constructs to make our descriptions of NAND programs shorter and simpler.
 However, these descriptions are  merely shorthand for the equivalent standard or "sugar free" NAND program that is obtained after removing the use of all these constructs.
 In particular, when we  say that a function $F$ has an $s$-line NAND program, we mean a standard NAND program, that does not use any syntactic sugar.
-The website [http://www.nandpl.org](http://www.nandpl.org) contains an online "unsweetener" that can take a NAND program that uses the these features and modifies it to an equivalent program that does not use it.
+The website [http://www.nandpl.org](http://www.nandpl.org) contains an online "unsweetener" that can take a NAND program that uses  these features and modifies it to an equivalent program that does not use them.

 In the rest of this section, we will list some additional examples of "syntactic sugar" transformations.
 Going over all these examples can be somewhat tedious, but we do it for two reasons: